-Zinc deficiency occasionally occurs on sandy soils containing excessive lime, and soils low in organic matter (typical of new yards where the topsoil has been removed).
+Zinc deficiency occasionally occurs in sandy soils containing excessive lime and in soils low in organic matter (typical of new yards where the topsoil has been removed).
 Excessive phosphate fertilization may aggravate a zinc problem.
 It will be seen more in years with cold wet springs.

 Sweet corn, beans, and potatoes are the most likely vegetables to be affected.
 Symptoms include a general stunting of the plant due to shortening of internodes (stem length between leaves).
 Leaves on beans typically have a crinkled appearance and may become yellow or brown.
 On young corn, symptoms include a broad band of white–to-translucent tissue on both sides of the leaf midrib starting near the base of the leaf, but generally not extending to the tip.

 Occasional manure applications will supply the zinc needs.
-If a soil test indicates zinc deficiency (less than 10 ppm), apply a zinc-containing fertilizer according to label directions (typically 2-4 ounces per 1,000 square feet).
+If a soil test indicates zinc deficiency (less than 1 ppm), apply a zinc-containing fertilizer according to label directions.

 - Cover Crops and Green Manure Crops, #244